Storyteller, dog mom, twin, traveler and aunt.

 As I continued to grow as a college journalist, I also took an interest in copy editing and fact checking.
 I have often, and continue to, joked that the AP Stylebook is my Bible.
 (I even landed my first job because of my passionate cover letter about AP Style and its role in my life.
 I'm serious.)

-When I'm not in the newsroom, I enjoy spending time with friends and family, traveling and seeking out new adventures.
+In my free time, I enjoy spending time with friends and family, traveling and seeking out new adventures.
 Want to chat?
 You can find my email here.

 My late father always read the Chicago Sun Times or Chicago Tribune growing up, but I didn't grasp the importance of journalism until I was older.
 After taking a journalism class in high school, I was hooked.